blocknine0/geomacro-oracle/README.md

 ## Why Arc

 Risk markets like this live or die on settlement cost and speed.
-Arc's native USDC gas means every stake, claim, and market creation is just one cheap, stablecoin-denominated transaction.
+Arc's native USDC gas means every stake, claim and market creation is just one cheap, stablecoin-denominated transaction.
 No bridging, no wrapped tokens, no separate gas token to keep topped up.
 That's basically the whole bet here.
 The chain should stay out of the way of the prediction, not add friction on top of it.

 ---